fmillion-mnsu/it544-python/POLYBASE.md

 The query to create a database master key is as follows (change `your password` with a unique password - and make sure you make a note of the password!):

-    CREATE MASTER KEY ENCRYPTED BY PASSWORD = '(your password)'
+    CREATE MASTER KEY ENCRYPTION BY PASSWORD = '(your password)'

 If you already have a master key on your database and it is locked, you can unlock it for use by running this query: